Yalla Erhal Ya Bashar (song): Ibrahim Qashoush

-Al-Qashoush was from the city of Hama, and worked as a security guard at the local fire station.
-He became known for allegedly leading demonstrations calling for the overthrow of the regime and was often credited as the writer of the song.

-On Friday, July 1, 2011, during what protesters called "Leave Friday" (جمعة ارحل) in Hama Governorate, The chant finally made it's debut as approximately half a million demonstrators gathered in Assi Square, demanding the fall of the regime.
+Qashoush was from the city of Hama, and worked as a security guard at the local fire station.
+He became known for allegedly leading demonstrations calling for the overthrow of the regime and was often incorrectly credited as the writer of the song.
+On Friday, July 1, 2011, during what protesters called "Leave Friday" (جمعة ارحل) in Hama Governorate, The chant finally made its debut as approximately half a million demonstrators gathered in Assi Square, demanding the end of the regime.